-The School of English offers students the opportunity to spend a semester abroad during their second year.
-Students may have the possibility of studying at either one of our international campuses in China or Malaysia, or at one of our partner institutions in the EU, or go further afield to a University-wide institution.
+The school offers students the opportunity to spend a semester abroad during their second year.
+This may be at one of our international campuses in China or Malaysia, at one of our partner institutions in the EU, or further afield at a University-wide institution.

 All semester exchanges take place in the second year of study.
 You will study approved modules which complement your course in Nottingham and your marks will count towards your final degree.